 A closer look at teens with low social-emotional well-being:

 |% who say using social media makes them feel||More||Less|

 Parents need to teach students how to manage their screen time, what can (and can’t) be posted online, the consequences of making mistakes on social media, and how to value offline activities over negative social media habits.

 If your student doesn’t have access to social media or a device yet, help them prepare for their future digital footprint:

-- Don’t give your student a tablet or smartphone without having a conversation with them about digital safety
+- Don’t give your student a tablet or their first smartphone without having a conversation with them about digital safety

 - Talk with your student about what kind of content can be shared on social media and which social media networks they can use

-- Consider creating a family cell phone contract that outlines all of the rules around safe cell phone use.
+- Consider creating a family cell phone agreement that outlines all of the rules around safe cell phone use.
 If you need a template, we have one in the Smart Social Membership

 - Help your student set up their profiles on the networks you decide are safe for your family.
-We recommend using apps in our Green Zone to build a positive digital footprint
+We recommend using apps in our Smart Social Green Zone to build a positive digital footprint

 - Consistently monitor their online activity and have your own profiles on the same social networks they use